 Efficacy of Non-Fluoride Toothpastes

 The effectiveness of non-fluoride toothpastes varies depending on the ingredients and the individual's oral hygiene habits.
 While some studies have shown that certain non-fluoride ingredients, like xylitol and nano-hydroxyapatite, can help prevent tooth decay, the evidence is generally not as strong as it is for fluoride.
-Therefore, individuals who switch to non-fluoride toothpaste need to be especially diligent about their oral hygiene routine.
+So, individuals who switch to non-fluoride toothpaste need to be especially diligent about their oral hygiene routine.

 Trends and Latest Developments